 - If you’re interested in getting better photos when you travel, take a look at my online photography course, where I’ll teach you everything you need to know about getting better photos – whatever camera you have!

-- And finally, if you want a guidebook, either physical or digital here’s a Rick Steves guide to Scotland as well as this Insight Guide to Glasgow to help get you started!
+- And finally, if you want a guidebook, either physical or digital here’s a Rick Steves guide to Scotland as well as this Lonely Planet Pocket Glasgow Guide to help get you started!

 And that sums up our experience visiting Pollok House in Glasgow!
 Have you ever done an Escape Room or visited a lovely house like this?
 Have any questions for us?
 Just let us know in the comments below!